2025 Northern Iowa Panthers football team

-The 2025 Northern Iowa Panthers football team represent the University of Northern Iowa in the 2025 NCAA Division I FCS football season.
-The Panthers compete as a member of the Missouri Valley Football Conference (MVFC) and are led by first-year head coach Todd Stepsis.
-Stepsis takes over for longtime coach Mark Farley, who retired from coaching at the end of the 2024 season.
-Stepsis is assisted by first-year offensive coordinator Nate Thompson and first-year defensive coordinator Al Smith.
-The Panthers play home games at the UNI-Dome in Cedar Falls, Iowa.
+The 2025 Northern Iowa Panthers football team represented the University of Northern Iowa in the 2025 NCAA Division I FCS football season.
+The Panthers competed as a member of the Missouri Valley Football Conference (MVFC) and were led by first-year head coach Todd Stepsis.
+Stepsis took over for longtime coach Mark Farley, who retired from coaching at the end of the 2024 season.
+Stepsis was assisted by first-year offensive coordinator Nate Thompson and first-year defensive coordinator Al Smith.
+The Panthers played home games at the UNI-Dome in Cedar Falls, Iowa.